assyrianic/Tagha/README.md

  - pushb - push a byte to TOS.
  - pushsp - push current stack pointer index to TOS.
  - puship - push current instruction pointer index to TOS.
+ - pushbp - pushes the frame pointer to TOS.

  - popl - pops 4 bytes from TOS.
  - pops - pops 2 bytes from TOS.
  - popb - pops byte from TOS.
  - popsp - pops 4 bytes from TOS and sets that as the current stack pointer.
  - popip - pops 4 bytes from TOS and sets that as the current instruction pointer.
+ - popbp - pops 4 bytes from TOS as the new frame pointer.

  - wrtl - writes 4 bytes to a memory address.
  - wrts - writes 2 bytes to a memory address.